didx-xyz/aries-cloudapi-python/docs/Waypoint.md

 # Waypoint Service

 The Waypoint service, backed by NATS, has replaced the previous webhooks container.
-This service focuses on providing a streamlined approach to event handling and retrieval.
+This service focuses on providing a streamlined approach to event retrieval.

 ## Server Sent Events (SSE)

-The Waypoint service exposes a single SSE endpoint for event streaming:
+The Waypoint service exposes a single SSE endpoint, via the main app, for event streaming:

 - `GET` `/v1/sse/{wallet_id}/{topic}/{field}/{field_id}/{desired_state}`